tayruxin/tp/docs/UserGuide.md

 **Format:** `unremark INDEX`

-> `INDEX` must be a positive integer (i.e. 1, 2, 3, ...) and should not exceed the number of companies in the list.
-It should also be less than the maximum allowed integer (i.e. lesser than 2147483647).
+>`INDEX` must be a positive integer (i.e. 1, 2, 3, ...) and should not exceed the number of companies in the list.
+It should also be less than the maximum allowed integer (i.e. lesser than 2147483647).g

 <div markdown="block" class="alert alert-success">
 **:bulb: Useful Tip:**<br>